-News of the COVID-19 is everywhere, and many people are doing their best to try to stay healthy and help slow the virus’s spread.
+As we work our way through the COVID-19 crisis, we are all trying our best to try to stay healthy and help slow the virus’s spread.
 Due to high transferability, acts like social distancing, working remotely and self-quarantining are being used as precautionary measures.

 If you are going to be stuck inside the house for a while, you might as well make the most of it.
 Here’s how to stay busy, entertained, productive and healthy at home.